Gray Fox

 Population threats

-Habitat loss, degradation and fragmentation are the main threats the gray fox faces, as a result of human numbers increasing rapidly.
+Habitat loss, degradation, and fragmentation are the main threats the gray fox faces, as a result of human numbers increasing rapidly.
 Important habitat has been converted for industrial, agricultural, and urban use.
 Gray foxes are often sold illegally in Mexico as pets.

 Population number

 The IUCN Red List and other sources don’t provide the number of the Gray fox total population size.
-Currently this species is classified as Least Concern (LC) on the IUCN Red List and its numbers today remain stable.
+Currently, this species is classified as Least Concern (LC) on the IUCN Red List and its numbers today remain stable.

 Ecological niche

-Gray foxes, within their ecosystem, play a small but an important role.
+Gray foxes, within their ecosystem, play a small but important role.
 They influence small rodent populations through their feeding habits, through a steady predator-prey relationship.

 Fun Facts for Kids